emqx/emqx-docs/en_US/file-transfer/broker.md

 }
 ```

-Local file storage stores the file metadata and segments in the local file system of the nodes which receive the corresponding file transfer commands.

-Also, local file storage exports the uploaded files using a configured _exporter_.
-Currently, two exporters are supported: _local_ and _s3_, exporting files correspondingly to the local file system and S3-compatible object storage.
+With the local file storage, the broker stores file metadata and segments in the local file system of the receiving nodes.
+Additionally, the local file storage exports uploaded files using a configured exporter.
+EMQX supports two exporters: the local exporter and the S3 exporter, exporting files correspondingly to the local file system and S3-compatible object storage.

 Several exporters may have settings simultaneously, but only one may be enabled.

-### Segement Settings
+### Segment Settings

-To configure how the segments are managed, one may specify the following:
+Segment settings allow you to configure how the segments are managed.
+The following parameters can be specified:

-* the root directory where the segments are stored;
+- `root`: The root directory where segments are stored.
-* segment garbage collection settings
+- Segment garbage collection settings.

 ```